GPII/universal/testData/solutions/solutionsDescription/org_chrome_cloud4chrome.md

-# Smart House
+# Cloud4chrome

 ## Details

 * __Name__: cloud4chrome
 * __Id__: org.chrome.cloud4chrome
-* __Platform__: Web
+* __Platform__: Tested on MS Windows and GNU/Linux (it should also work on Mac OSX)
 * __Contact__: José Antonio Gutiérrez Dueñas <jagutierrez@consultoria.ilunion.com>

 ## Description
-The Chrome extension is a component installable in the web browser.
+The Chrome extension for Google Chrome is a component installable in the web browser.
 This extension establishes a connection with GPII to get the active preferences.
 These preferences are used, by the extension, to adapt the web browser content, I mean, the web site interfaces.
+The Chrome extension can work autonomously, with cloud-based flowManager, or by local flowManager.

 Useful links: